 Looking for somewhere to eat in Market Square, Knoxville?

 Our top two picks would have to be The Tomato Head and The Stock & Barrel (read our full list of places to eat and drink down below in our section under where to eat in Knoxville).

 Every morning we’d hit up the Juice Bar for a healthy smoothie or acai bowl.
 Yeah, it’s a chain with locations around the country but they have an excellent selection of smoothies and juices.

 And if you can’t find something to satisfy your needs in Market Square, there’s plenty of other options located around the corner and on nearby Gay St (main street Knoxville).

-If you’ve been following our travels over the years you’d know that we’ve been to our fair share of Farmer’s Markets in Australia and around the world, and I have no hesitation in saying that the Knoxville Farmer’s Market is one of the best we’ve been to!
+If you’ve been following our travels over the years you’d know that we’ve been to our fair share of Farmer’s Markets and I have no hesitation in saying that the Knoxville Farmers Market is one of the best we’ve been to!